-- Develop a clear, comprehensive campus sexual violence policies, including detailed incident reporting options and university response guidelines; - Notify student survivors about their rights, including their right to confidentiality and what protections the university can provide to ensure the student's health and safety, such as obtaining an order of protection, changes in class schedules or campus housing, and the availability of medical and counseling services; - Provide a confidential advisor to survivors to help them understand their options to report the crime and seek medical and legal assistance; - Adopt a fair, balanced process for adjudicating allegations of sexual violence; and - Train students and campus employees to improve awareness and responsiveness to allegations of sexual violence.
+- Develop a clear, comprehensive campus sexual violence policy, including detailed incident reporting options and university response guidelines; - Notify student survivors about their rights, including their right to confidentiality, and the protections the university can provide to ensure the student's health and safety, such as obtaining an order of protection, changing class schedules or campus housing, and the availability of medical and counseling services; - Provide a confidential advisor to survivors to help them understand their options to report the crime and seek medical and legal assistance; - Adopt a fair, balanced process for adjudicating allegations of sexual violence; and - Train students and campus employees to prevent sexual violence and improve awareness and responsiveness to allegations of sexual violence.

 The legislation builds on the Attorney General's work spanning more than a decade to protect survivors of sexual violence and strengthen their rights.
-Madigan led an effort to significantly increase the number of Sexual Assault Nurse Examiners in hospitals throughout Illinois and worked to pass legislation to mandate the testing of sexual assault evidence kits.
-Madigan has funded dozens of organizations that provide critical victim services to survivors and strengthened Illinois law to protect victims of stalking, a crime that is more likely to occur on college campuses that can lead to sexual violence and other crimes.
+Madigan has led an effort to significantly increase the number of Sexual Assault Nurse Examiners in hospitals throughout Illinois and worked to pass legislation to mandate the testing of sexual assault evidence kits.
+Madigan has funded dozens of organizations that provide critical victim services to survivors and strengthened Illinois law to protect victims of stalking, a crime that is more likely to occur on college campuses and that can lead to sexual violence and other crimes.

-The legislation will now be considered by the full House of Representatives.
+The legislation will now return to the House for a concurrence vote.

-Return to April 2015 Press Releases
+Return to May 2015 Press Releases